dhaine/2014-11-06-fmv/novice/epi/03-apply-family.md

 ![](split.png)

-`plyr` package cna be used to apply the split-apply-combine strategy.
-You need to provide the follwoing information:
+`plyr` package can be used to apply the split-apply-combine strategy.
+You need to provide the following information:

 1. The data structure of the input
 2. The dataset being worked on